himanshusoni30/CBHackathon/README.md

 ---------------------------------------
-Steps to trigger test suite.
+Steps to run test suite.
 ---------------------------------------
    - Launch command prompt
    - Go to the path where git repository is cloned